purescript-contrib/purescript-react/README.md

 ```

 Above, the component creation is wrapped by the function with the
 `dictOrd` parameter.
-This means that a new component is being recreated
+This means that a new component is being created on
-on each render of the component using `orderedList`.
-This may not be
+each render of the component using `orderedList`.
+This may not be ideal
-ideal in all cases; e.g., if `orderedList` had needed to store state.
+in all cases; e.g., if `orderedList` had needed to store state.

 To avoid `orderedList` from being recreated each time, a function can be
 defined that specifies the type parameter with the type class contraint.